sfatali/JEasyCrypto/README.md

 ### How do I get set up? ###

 * Clone the project from bitbucket
 * Build the lib, then server, console and client.
-Use console and client for cryption.
+Use Console or Client and Server for cryption.
+Use the provided start.sh files to start the client and server from the bin directories.
 * Dependencies
  * Uses https://code.google.com/archive/p/json-simple/ on Server and Client to create/parse JSON.